 We tell people to “speak up” when they’re experiencing harassment in the workplace.
 In theory, there are policies in place to protect those who are getting harassed.
-However, theory does not always line up with reality.
+However, the theory does not always line up with reality.

 I’ve had several supervisors who I wouldn’t tell my birthday much less that I am uncomfortable in a situation while on the job.
 When a supervisor looked at a few us of speaking in Spanish and told us to “shut the *blank* up with that language” we stood there shocked.
-When my 40+ supervisor told my 25-year-old self that I made HER feel uncomfortable, I had no one to turn to when I was subsequently fired weeks later.
+When my 40+ supervisor told my 25-year-old self that I made her feel uncomfortable, I had no one to turn to when I was subsequently fired weeks later.

-Now as an entrepreneur, and occasional supervisor to others, I’m extra cautious about how I present myself so that I am creating a positive experience for others so that they feel comfortable talking to me, should an issue arise.
+Now as an entrepreneur and occasional supervisor to others, I’m extra cautious about how I present myself so that I am creating a positive experience for others so that they feel comfortable talking to me, should an issue arise.
 Here are some tips so that you can be the supervisor your employees can trust to talk with about any potential harassment incidents.

 - Respect the power dynamic.
 Understand that as a supervisor you have more authority.
 While you may want to be the cool supervisor, you will never be their equal peer.
 Respect this relationship and understand your professional privilege.